DevExpress/devextreme-demos/JSDemos/Demos/SelectBox/GroupedItems/description.md

 * [displayExpr](/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#displayExpr)
 A data field whose values should be displayed in the drop-down list.

 If you need to specify a custom template for group captions, use the [groupTemplate](/Documentation/ApiReference/UI_Components/dxSelectBox/Configuration/#groupTemplate) property.
-In this demo, each caption contains an icon and a text.
+In this demo, each caption contains an icon and a text string.